seanelvidge/seanelvidge.github.io/_posts/2024-12-19-How_aerodynamic_is_Santa.md

 layout: post
 title: How aerodynamic is Santa?
 date: 2023-01-26 14:31:00
 description: Santa is at the top of many engineering disciplines - his production line for presents, for example.
-However one that is often overlooked is the space-domain.
+However one that is often overlooked is the space-domain (Redirect to University of Birmingham News page)
 tags: spaceWeather misc
 thumbnail: assets/img/santa_moon.png
 related_posts: true